 Manipulate the power line alignment to avoid rocky outcrops and steep mountainous areas to mitigate against impacting on reptiles and reptiles of SCC.
 Where possible access/service roads and pylon bases should be planned and constructed to avoid being located in areas defined as highly sensitive or areas which have been described as valuable habitats for protected faunal species.
 Where access roads and/or pylon bases do need to be located within any of the defined sensitive areas then ground-truthing to determine exact road routes and pylon base locations should be carried out.
-It must be noted that the Brandwagrivier Wetland System and the intact vegetation surrounding Wolwedans dam must be treated as "No-go" areas for roads or pylon hardstands and access/services roads.
+Riparian areas between the Swartberg and Beaufort West should be treated as "No-Go" areas for any pylon hardstands or the construction of access roads.
+Should construction activities be required in any of these riparian areas, a Riverine Rabbit ecological specialist must be appointed to conduct thorough ground-truthing prior to construction.